This page provides a selection of project examples covering all of our disciplines:

 The purpose of the air quality assessment was to determine to what extent air pollution constrained the proposed healthcare development and to assess the impact of the development upon local air pollution.
 ACCON UK completed detailed modelling of the pollutants at height.
 This determined that the whole building could be supplied with clean air by locating inlets for the ventilation system within the internal courtyard of the development at second floor level.

 ACCON UK carried out a comprehensive air quality assessment for the Darul Ummah School in Bigland Street, London.
 The school was due to be demolished and subsequently redeveloped.
 Detailed air quality assessments considered the overall levels of pollutant concentrations to determine the potential constraints on the development.
-The generation of dust and fine particulates during demolition and construction of the project was also considered in the form of a risk assessment at the request of the local authority.
+A risk assessment of the generation of dust and fine particulates during demolition and construction was also carried out.

 The BX-D Tramline Extension in Dublin City Centre required extensive air quality modelling that involved close collaboration with project partners.
 Traffic modelling was reviewed along with transportation assessments in order to derive appropriate inputs for air quality modelling.
 ACCON’s managing director provided evidence at the Oral Hearing.